How to Auto Backup Excel File (2 Easy Methods)

 Handy Approaches to Auto Backup Excel File

 Notes.
-Now, whenever you save a modification to the current spreadsheet, the Excel backup file is changed to match the state of the spreadsheet before the latest save.
+Whenever you save a modification to the current spreadsheet, the Excel backup file is changed to match the state of the spreadsheet before the latest save.
 The .XLK extension is used for the Excel backup file, which is saved in the same directory as the source.
 It’s worth noting that the first time you save, the files will be identical.
 But when you change and save the file for the third time, it will show the results from the second save.
 In general, the backup file is one version behind the current version.

-2. Run a VBA Code to Auto Backup an Excel File
+Method 2 – Run a VBA Code to Auto Backup an Excel File

 Step 1: Create a Folder